 As a result of weak market conditions, effective January 1, 2015, the named executive officers voluntarily offered to reduce their base salaries.
 Such reduction was subsequently ratified by the compensation committee.
 For the period of the industry downturn, the chief executive officer voluntarily agreed to reduce his base salary by 15%, whereas, each of the other executive officers voluntarily reduced his base salary by 10%.
 These base salary reductions also have the effect of reducing each officer's annual non-equity incentive compensation and long-term incentive grants, which are based on a multiple of base salary.
-The 2016 and 2015 base salaries in the table below reflect the base salaries for the Company's named executive officers, which continue to be reduced from 2014 levels.
+Given the reduction in base salaries imposed in 2015 and 2016, the compensation committee did not believe additional reductions or other changes in base salaries were warranted for our named executive officers during 2017.
+However, the reduced salaries were continued through 2017.
+The 2017 and 2016 base salaries in the table below reflect the base salaries for the Company's named executive officers, which continue to be voluntarily reduced from 2014 levels.

-Executive Title 2 2016 Base Salary 2015 Base Salary Todd M. Hornbeck Chairman, President & CEO \$ 637,500 \$ 637,500 Carl G. Annessa Executive Vice President & COO 360,000 360,000 James O. Harp, Jr. Executive Vice President & CFO 360,000 360,000 Samuel A. Giberga Executive Vice President, GC & CCO 292,500 292,500 John S. Cook Executive Vice President, CCO & CIO 292,500 292,500
+Executive Title 017 Base Salary 2016 Base Salary Todd M. Hornbeck Chairman, President & CEO \$ 637,500 \$ 637,500 Carl G. Annessa Executive Vice President & COO \$ 360,000 \$ 360,000 James O. Harp, Jr. Executive Vice President & CFO \$ 360,000 \$ 360,000 Samuel A. Giberga Executive Vice President, GC & CCO \$ 292,500 \$ 292,500 John S. Cook Executive Vice President, CCO & CIO \$ 292,500 \$ 292,500

 Cash Incentive Compensation and Bonuses.
-The Company utilizes non-equity incentive compensation, also referred to herein as "cash incentive compensation," in order to incentivize the achievement of specific results each year and the relative out-performance of our peers for the applicable measurement period.
+The Company utilizes non-equity incentive compensation, also referred to herein as "cash incentive compensation." in order to incentivize the achievement of specific results each year and the relative out-performance of our peers for the applicable measurement period.
 The percentage of base salary that can be achieved and the program for awarding annual cash incentive compensation is identical for all of our executive officers, as set forth in the table below.
 The Company's compensation program has historically called for the award of target cash incentive compensation for relative achievement based on four components: (i) EBITDA, (ii) operating margin, (iii) total recordable incident rate, or TRIR, and (iv) the discretion of the compensation committee.

-The EBITDA component represented 37.5% of the aggregate potential cash incentive compensation.
-The operating margin component and the safety component each represented 18.75% of the aggregate potential cash incentive compensation.
-The discretionary component represented 25% of aggregate potential cash incentive compensation.
-We refer to each of these percentages herein as an "Applicable Percentage."
-Excluding the discretionary component, the relative weighting of the three objective criteria are 50%, 25% and 25% for the EBITDA, operating margin and safety components, respectively.
+However, due to the unprecedented market downturn and our changing industry landscape, EBITDA and operating margin have become less relevant as short-term measures while our safety record (TRIR) remains vital to our commercial competitiveness.
+Accordingly, in 2017, the EBITDA and operating margin components were temporarily suspended, and the Company increased the weighting of the discretionary component to 75%, while maintaining the TRIR weighting at 25%.
+The discretionary component allows the compensation committee to examine management's performance using full hindsight and knowledge of the most relevant performance metrics.
+These changes are intended to motivate management to continue to make decisions that advance the long-term success of the Company and prevent decision making motivated by unrealistic business plan targets in order to achieve short-term compensation targets.
+Like the temporary decreases in base salaries that executive management proposed and implemented in 2015, and the voluntary adjustments to their own short-term cash incentive bonus vesting criteria in 2016, the compensation committee will annually revisit whether and when to restore historical vesting criteria back to levels similar to 2014 or to otherwise adjust the weighting of the discretionary and TRIR components whenever market conditions return to normal.
+We refer to each of the discretionary component and the TRIR component percentages herein as an "Applicable Percentage."